oscthe/oscthe/README.md

 - Hi, I’m @oscthe

-I work as a quantitative analyst within credit risk in Stockholm, Sweden.
+I work as a quantitative analyst in Stockholm, Sweden.
 I have a wide data wrangling/modelling/analysis-interest, especially forecasting and predictive analytics.

 <!---
 oscthe/oscthe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.